List of Sun Belt Conference champions: Baseball

 The Sun Belt Conference has sponsored an annual baseball tournament to determine the conference winner and automatic NCAA Division I Tournament host since 1978.
 South Alabama has won the most championships, at 13.
 The Sun Belt also has imposed several seasons under divisional structure (1981-1994; 2016-2021).
 In 2022, the structure reverted back to standard structure (1978-1980; 1995-2015; 2022-present).

 Softball

 The Sun Belt Conference has sponsored an annual softball tournament to determine the conference winner and automatic bid to the NCAA Division I softball tournament since 2000.
 Louisiana has won the most championships, at 17.

 Basketball

 Since 2020–21, the Sun Belt Conference men's and women's basketball tournaments, held in early March, has involved all conference members and is played entirely in Pensacola, Florida.
 First- and second-round games are played at Hartsell Arena on the campus of Pensacola State College and the Pensacola Bay Center, with semifinals and finals at the Bay Center.
 Winners of the tournaments earn automatic bids to their respective NCAA Division I Basketball Tournament.

 Football

-Of the current 12 full Sun Belt members, 10 play football in the conference.
+All 14 full Sun Belt members play football in the conference.
 Idaho and New Mexico State competed as single-sport members before being dropped from Sun Belt football after the 2017 season.
-Little Rock and UTA do not sponsor football.
-All four future Sun Belt members sponsor football.